About Us

 Camp History

 Camp Celiac was started in July of 2000 as a weekend sleep-away camp for children with Celiac Disease.
 That weekend, fifty-two children were in attendance.
 The camp was so successful that the children begged for more, and thus Camp Celiac developed into a five-day sleep away camp catering entirely to the needs of the gluten-free diet.
-We typically have 170 campers and staff coming from across the United States and abroad, having represented over 20 states, Canada, Israel, Sweden, Germany, Australia, and Italy.
+We typically have approximately 150 campers and staff coming from across the United States and abroad, having represented over 20 states, Canada, Israel, Sweden, Germany, Australia, and Italy.

 Where is camp located?